ikluft/prefvote/lab/perl/README.md

   * [PrefVote::RankedPairs](rankedpairs)
   * [PrefVote::KR2](kr2)

-PrefVote::Core is not a complete voting method.
+PrefVote::Core is not a complete (preferential) voting method.
+It is only a cardinal voting method used as a tie-breaker in all the other algorithms.
 All the other voting method modules inherit from PrefVote::Core.

 Module subdirectories for tools and examples: